-Safety of magnetic resonance imaging in patients with permanent pacemakers: a collaborative clinical approach.
+Safety of magnetic resonance imaging in patients with permanent pacemakers: A collaborative clinical approach

 This study aimed to characterize the interactions of pacemakers with magnetic resonance imaging (MRI) and to identify device characteristics that could predict adverse interactions.

 The safety of MRI in patients with indwelling pacemaker systems remains uncertain.
 Previous studies demonstrated safety in most patients, but unpredictable, potentially concerning changes in pacemaker behavior have occurred.